Favorite Go To Banana Bread

 - 1/3 cup very hot water (I use my electric kettle)

-- Preheat the oven to 350 degrees Fahreneheit and grease a 9 inch x 5 inch loaf pan.
+- Preheat the oven to 350 degrees Fahreneheit and grease a 9 inch x 5 inch loaf pan and set aside.
 In a medium bowl, whisk together the dry ingredients and set aside.

 - Melt the butter in the microwave (in 30 second intervals) and combine with the granulated and dark brown sugar in the bowl of stand mixer, fitted with a paddle attachment.
 Mix on medium speed until well combined.
 On medium speed, add the eggs one at a time.
 Add the mashed banana and mix until incorporated.